Welcome to Jacmel Bay!

 Most of my students were deaf and we used American Sign Language to communicate.Because I can speak with ASL, there was no communication barrier.
 I was able to buy some of their work and resell it for donations to Haiti Relief.
 This was a rewarding and exciting experience for me.
-I traveled to Haiti in 2011,2012,2013 and 2014 and worked again with my student artists.
+I traveled to Haiti in staring after the earthquake in 2010 and have returned once or twice a year to visit and work with this group of artists.

-I sell products, both my own and my students.It is my goal and dream to grow a business that will enable me to have a modest retirment income as well as having a positive impact in the lives of these deaf artists.
-Twenty five persent of my porfits will also go to Joy in Hope, a nonprofit ministry that not only operates a children's home but is also very active in the greater Jacmel community.
+I sell products, both my own and my students.It is my goal and dream to grow a business that will enable me to have a modest retirement

 So you want to go to Haiti!